whipowill/doom-dir/README.md

         - [TNT Revilution](https://www.doomworld.com/idgames/levels/doom2/megawads/tntr) (maps)
         - [Dar's DOOMTNT Marathon.wad](https://mega.nz/file/sLETlJhI#D8XBqy2UlPic37EGgvpAklGJX3QctmC5pcwCnMEC3aE) (music)

 The trick here is knowing which mods you can stack w/ other mods.
 Basically, if I didn't put a note, you can stack that mod with others.

 Map mods should not be stacked w/ other map mods.
+Note that map mods are optional, w/out them the game will play the original maps.

 ## Launcher